 The ruins of the ancient Roman port of Ostia Antica are well worth a visit.
 You can easily spend several hours wandering around the old streets, shops, and houses of this huge complex that generally sees far fewer tourists than Pompeii.
 To get there, take the Metro Line B to Piramide or Magliana and take the Ostia Lido train from there.

 In Tivoli, you can see the villa, gardens and fantastic fountains of the Renaissance Villa d'Este, built in the 16th century.
 Then take a short bus ride to the extensive grounds of Hadrian's Villa, created by Emperor Hadrian in the second century and now a UNESCO World Heritage Site.
-West of Rome, Tivoli is accessible by train from the Roma Tiburtina Station or by bus.
+East of Rome, Tivoli is accessible by train from the Roma Tiburtina Station or by bus.
 Tivoli Map and Guide

 Perched atop tufa cliffs, the Umbrian hill town of Orvieto makes an impressive sight.
 Inhabited since Etruscan times, Orvieto's monuments and museums cover milleniums of history.
 Orvieto's stunning duomo (cathedral) with its mosaic facade is one of the best medieval monuments in Italy.
 There are plenty of shops and restaurants where you can try specialties of the Umbria region.
 Orvieto is a little over an hour from Rome - see how to get from Rome to Orvieto.
 A funicular connects the station and lower town with the medieval center above.